iosifidisvasileios/Textual_Pseudo_Augmentation/README.md

 # Textual_Pseudo_Augmentation

 This open source library was created in order to generate textual pseudo instances.
 It aims at extracting sentences from twitter's data (mostly) which must be stored in a specific way.
 It can also be used for any other dataset which fullfil the below description of indices.

+Pseudo instances are generated in order to handle class imbalance.
+In this project we create pseudo instances and compare them with simple methods such as under-sampling and over-sampling.
+As classifier we use Naive Bayes with bag-of-words converter for text (HashingTF in this case).

 The implementation was done in scala for distributed environment: Apache Spark.